Are you ready to pay off your debt but have no clue where to start?

 - The debt snowball is not the mathematically optimal way to pay off your debt.
 You could end up paying off a 0% car loan before you paid off a 25% credit card loan if the car loan had a smaller balance.

-- The debt snowball can over simplify your debt situation when in reality there are other factors to take into account in which debt you should pay off first.
+- The debt snowball can over simplify your debt situation.
+In reality, there are other factors to take into account when deciding which debt you should pay off first.

 Have you ever used the debt snowball method to pay off debt?
 Did it work for you, or did you prefer another method?
 Do you have any questions about this method that I could answer for you?